Reduce and Relocate Volume Groups on Oracle Linux

 10. Click the Attach block volume button.

-11. In the pop-up window, attach the block volume removed from ol-node01.
+11. In the pop-up window, attach the block volume removed from the ol-node-01 instance.

-Then select oraclevdb for Device path, Paravirtualized for Attachment type, and Read/write for Access.
+Then select a oraclevdb Device path, Paravirtualized for Attachment type, and Read/write for Access.

 Attach volume settings